-Here you are asked a question by the examiner and you need to give our opinion, give reasons or examples with a much more detailed answer.
-This part of the speaking test is often most difficult for students as it is important to give good examples.
-Also the topics are connected to the topics in Part 2 of the speaking test.
+Here you are asked a question by the examiner and you need to give an opinion and give reasons with examples with a much more detailed answer.
+This part of the speaking test is often most difficult for students, so it is important to give good examples.
+Also the topics in part 3 are connected to the topics in Part 2 of the speaking test.

 The key to getting a good score in part 2 and 3 is to give longer more detailed answers, in this section of the test it is not necessary to worry about very accurate grammar, the main focus of this is to expand your answer with detail and an example, make sure you stay on topic also.
 This part of the test needs a lot of practice to reach a good band level.
 Part 3 of the speaking test lasts about 5 minutes.

 Do you need further practice with speaking?
 Click here for the IELTS speaking service